mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 In the same way that cascade origins provide a balance of power between user and author styles, cascade layers provide a structured way to organize and balance concerns within a single origin: each layer with an origin is like a sub-origin.
 Cascade layers enable the prioritizing of entire stylesheets over other stylesheets, without having to worry about specificity between these sub-origins.

+Just like origin precedene, layer precedence always beats selector specificity.
 Styles in layers with precedence "win" over layers with less precedence just like styles in origins with precedence "win" over origins with less precedence; selector specificity in a losing layer is irrelevant just as selector specificity in a losing origin is.
 Specificity is still applied to competing property values within each layer (or nested layer), but there are no specificity concerns between layers as only the highest-priority layer for each property is considered.

 A layer can be created for each team, component, and 3rd party, with style precedence based on layer order.
 Rules within a layer cascade together, without competing with style rules outside the layer.
 Only the styles from the layer with precedence have their selector specificity compared.